rfo909/CFT/README.md

 CFT development has focused on creating useful system objects, which the user manipulates via the strictly functional interface.

+## Function names follow code

+This follows from the initial desire to create functions interactively, which meant entering some code, deciding underway how much logic would fit the single line, then watch it fail or run, and if it ran, decide a name for it.

 ## List iteration / filtering

-Iteration over lists has perhaps a bit "strange" notation, using the "-> loopVariable" notation.
+Iteration over lists has perhaps a bit "strange" syntax, using the "-> loopVariable" notation.
 The integrated support for filtering, as well as conversions, via the out() statement, was an early requirement, since these are very common operations, and the implicit result list made syntax compact.

+It would however have a few consequences later ...

 ## Function parameters